-Machines such as leaf blowers and lawn mowers are powered by small engines to clean up the yard.
-The same goes for your roto-tiller that helps to prepare your garden in the spring, as well as more powerful equipment such as small motorcycles, your fishing boat motor, and even a snowmobile have small engines.
+Machines such as leaf blowers and lawn mowers are powered by small engines to clean up the yard effectively.
+The same goes for your rototiller that helps to prepare your garden in the spring, plus small motorcycles, fishing boats, and snowmobiles.

 Being able to repair an engine on the go saves you a lot of money and in many cases time.
 But how much do you really know about small engine repair?
 Do you know what a "choke" is?
 Or, how about a "fuel stabilizer?"
 What happened if your governor is adjusted incorrectly?
 And how much do you know about the temperature and viscosity of engine lubricants?